cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-game-wager.md

 Your unit tests pass, and they confirm that the bank is called as per your expectations.
 It would be nice to add further tests that use a _real_ bank.
 This is possible with the help of integration tests.

+As a reminder:

+* At version 0.45.4 of the Cosmos SDK, an integration test creates a full app.
+* At version 0.47 of the SDK, an integration test creates a minimal app, and a test that creates a full app is called an end-to-end test.

 Fortunately, you do not have to do this from scratch: taking inspiration from [tests on the bank module](https://github.com/cosmos/cosmos-sdk/blob/v0.45.4/x/bank/keeper/keeper_test.go#L66-L110), prepare your code so as to accommodate and create a full app that will contain a bank keeper, and add new tests.

 For unit tests, each function takes a [`t *testing.T`](https://github.com/cosmos/b9-checkers-academy-draft/blob/payment-winning/x/checkers/keeper/end_block_server_game_test.go#L12) object.
 For integration tests, each function will be a method on a test suite that inherits from [testify's suite](https://pkg.go.dev/github.com/stretchr/testify/suite).
 This has the advantage that your test suite can have as many fields as is necessary or useful.
 The objects that you have used and would welcome in the suite are: